All-Time Greatest Hits (Barry White album)

 All-Time Greatest Hits is a compilation of Barry White's songs, released in 1994.
-The album includes an essay by David Ritz.
+The album includes recordings from 1973 to 1978 and an essay by David Ritz.
 The compilation was rereleased in 2018 under the name Love's Theme : The Best of the 20th Century Records Singles in 2018 with replacing of Satin Soul by September When I First Met You and I Love to Sing the Songs I Sing at the end.